pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 - [as - almost something](https://github.com/pr0g/as).

-The library uses row major storage/layout but allows either row or column major convention to be used.
-It is selected by defining either `AS_COL_MAJOR` or `AS_ROW_MAJOR`.
+The library uses row major storage/layout but allows either row or column vector convention to be used.
+It is selected by defining either `AS_COL_VECTOR` or `AS_ROW_VECTOR`.

 I have another math library witten purely in C (no templates or operator overloading).

 - [as-c-math](https://github.com/pr0g/as-c-math).

-It uses column major storage/layout and convention.
+It uses column major storage/layout and column vector convention.
 It isn't as mature or fully featured as [as](https://github.com/pr0g/as) but it's slowly growing and improving.
 I hope they might prove useful to review to learn more about what was covered.

 #### Existing math libraries